You are hereAdmissions › Admission Procedures

 Applicant files will be held for one year and individuals may re-apply at any time.
 The results of previous evaluations will not enhance or jeopardize an applicant's chances for future admission.

 The University of Washington reaffirms its policy of equal opportunity regardless of race, color, creed, religion, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam Era veteran in accordance with University policy and applicable federal and state statutes and regulations.
 The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
-To request disability accommodation in the application process contact the department at 206-543-7004 or the Disability Services Office at least ten days in advance at: 206.543.6450/V, 206.543.6452/TTY, 206.685.7264 (FAX), or e-mail at email@example.com.
+To request disability accommodation in the application process contact Tiffany Dion at email@example.com or 206-543-0106 or the Disability Services Office at least ten days in advance at: 206.543.6450/V, 206.543.6452/TTY, 206.685.7264 (FAX), or e-mail at firstname.lastname@example.org.

 If You Have Questions